-Pupils will be equipped with the knowledge and understanding of how to: • Record, describe and analyse experiments of simple probability using appropriate language and
+Pupils will be equipped with the knowledge and understanding of how to:

+• Record, describe and analyse experiments of simple probability using appropriate language and describing equally and unequally likely outcomes.

-- describing equally and unequally likely outcomes. - Know and use the vocabulary for probability, calculating the probability for a single event. - Identify and represent sets, use Venn diagrams, and understand and use the intersection/union of sets. - Generate theoretical sample spaces for single and combined events with equally likely, mutually exclusive outcomes and use these to calculate theoretical probabilities. - Construct and interpret bar charts (including histograms), vertical line charts, pie charts for given sets of data. - Interpret and compare observed distributions of a single variable discrete, continuous and grouped data through appropriate graphical representations and appropriate measures of central tendencies (mean, mode, median) and spread (range, consideration of outliers). - Describe simple mathematical relationships between bivariate data in observational and experimental contexts and illustrate using scatter graphs.
+- Know and use the vocabulary for probability, calculating the probability for a single event. - Identify and represent sets, use Venn diagrams, and understand and use the intersection/union of sets. - Generate theoretical sample spaces for single and combined events with equally likely, mutually exclusive outcomes and use these to calculate theoretical probabilities. - Construct and interpret bar charts (including histograms), vertical line charts, pie charts for given sets of data. - Interpret and compare observed distributions of a single variable discrete, continuous and grouped data through appropriate graphical representations and appropriate measures of central tendencies (mean, mode, median) and spread (range, consideration of outliers). - Describe simple mathematical relationships between bivariate data in observational and experimental contexts and illustrate using scatter graphs. - Prove geometric facts using knowledge of properties of shape and solve problems in Euclidean space. - Use Pythagoras' Theorem to solve problems involving right-angled triangles, using both calculator and non-calculator methodology in both 2D and 3D planes.